 Once your goals are set up, you can use the Conversions view to observe both assisted conversions as well as last interaction conversions.
 A last interaction conversion is counted when a social referral leads to a conversion immediately while an assisted conversion is counted when a visitor referred by a social source is not converted until a later visit.

 Using the data found in the Conversions view, you can watch changes over time and identify how those changes relate to your social media plan.
 You can then use this data to improve your marketing strategy.

-The Sources view offers an engagement summary including visits, page views, duration of visit, and pages per visit broken down by social network.
+The Network Referrals view offers an engagement summary including visits, page views, duration of visit, and pages per visit broken down by social network.
 This may offer little insight into goals and conversions, but it could be very useful in determining a direction to take with your social media strategy.
 For example, if the number of visitors to your website that are referred from Facebook is double those that are referred from Twitter, you may choose to alter your marketing plan accordingly.

 Tracking Social Sharing

 The Social Plugins view allows for an easy way to identify how your content is shared both on and off of your website.
 Onsite sharing includes social buttons within your website such as +1 or Like buttons.
 Offsite sharing includes tweeting, posting, or pinning of your content.
 The Social Plugins view also offers an activity stream including the URL of the shared content, how and where the content was shared, and what was said about it.
 By tracking social sharing using Social Plugins, you can discover what type of content is most popular with your audiences, allowing you to create ways of further stimulating social conversations.